-HOW do you use VOICE-OF-THE-STUDENT and STAKEHOLDER and market data and information?
-HOW do you use VOICE-OF-THE-STUDENT AND STAKEHOLDER and market data and information to build a more STUDENT and STAKEHOLDER-focused culture and support operational decision making?
+HOW do you use VOICE-OF-THE-CUSTOMER and market data and information?
+HOW do you use VOICE-OF-THE-CUSTOMER and market data and information to build a more CUSTOMER-focused culture and support operational decision making?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 46-53).

-- 3.1.
-Results for student and stakeholder perceptions and actions (outcomes) should be reported in item 7.2. - 3.2b(1).
-Determining student and stakeholder dissatisfaction should be seen as more than reviewing low student and stakeholder satisfaction scores.
-It should be independently determined to identify root causes and enable a systematic remedy to avoid future dissatisfaction. - 3.2b(2).
-Information on relative satisfaction may include comparisons with competitors, - comparisons with other organizations that deliver similar products in a noncompetitive marketplace, or comparisons obtained through trade or other organizations.
-Such information may also include information on why students choose your competitors over you. - 3.2c.
+3.1.
+Results for customer perceptions and actions (outcomes) should be reported in item 7.2.

+3.2b(1).
+Determining customer dissatisfaction should be seen as more than reviewing low customer satisfaction scores.
+It should be independently determined to identify root causes and enable a systematic remedy to avoid future dissatisfaction.

+3.2b(2).
+Information on relative satisfaction may include comparisons with competitors, comparisons with other organizations that deliver similar products in a noncompetitive marketplace, or comparisons obtained through trade or other organizations.
+Such information may also include information on why customers choose your competitors over you.

+3.2c.
 Customer data and information should be used to support the overall performance reviews addressed in 4.1b.
 Voice-of-the-customer and market data and information to use might include aggregated data on complaints and, as appropriate, data and information from social media.